NightDragon1/Ark-docker/README.md

 + 3.0
   - Change to Rock Linux
   - removed crudini, as it doesn't work as expected and a script may be a better solution for managing the ini-files
+  - Added new environmentvariables, all simple number (please don't use any suffix like 60s --> only 60 is enough)
+    - I_HCHECK, defaults to 600 seconds, Intervall in whicha health check will be performed
+    - T_HCHECK, defaults to 60 sedonds, when a healthcheck is voted as unhealthy
+    - R_HCHECK, defaults to 2, how often a healthcheck shall be performed until it's voted unhealthy